strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 If you are deploying outside GCP, then follow these steps to set up authentication:

-1. In the GCP Console, go to the **Create service account key** page..
+1. In the GCP Console, go to the **Create service account key** page.
     - **[Go to the create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey)**
 2. From the **Service account** list, select **New service account**.
 3. In the **Service account name** field, enter a name.